What is a field sales app? A guide for consumer brands

 The market is crowded and feature lists look similar on paper.
 The differentiators that actually matter in year two of use:

 • Performance and scalability.
 Your app must handle GT, MT, and B2B/HoReCa channels in parallel, and scale from a pilot region to a national rollout without a re-platform.
+BeatRoute supports all three channels natively.

 • Multi-device support.
-Android and iOS at minimum; check whether web access for managers is bundled or charged separately.
+Android and iOS at minimum.
+Check whether web access for managers is bundled or charged separately.

-A field sales app is now table stakes for consumer brands, but the gap between a tracker and an execution-focused platform is wide.
+BeatRoute serves 200+ enterprise customers across 20+ countries.
+The gap between a tracker and an execution-focused platform is wide.
 Pick the one that changes the next rep action, not the one with the prettiest dashboard.
+Book a demo to see how Goal-Driven AI turns field sales from tracking into execution.

 What is a field sales app?